Codsall Community High School

 Codsall Community High School is a coeducational upper school and sixth form located in Codsall, Staffordshire, England.

-It is located in a large village in South Staffordshire, near Wolverhampton.
+It is located near to Wolverhampton.
 A total of 1017 pupils (including more than 300 sixth formers) attend the school.

 History

 Codsall High School was opened in May 1940, taking 126 pupils aged 11 and over from the village's school by St Nicholas Church.
 The school also took pupils from the neighbouring village of Bilbrook.
 After the war, the school expanded; by 1954, there were 728 children on the roll.
 An extension was opened in 1957, including the school's present Main Hall.
 A small swimming pool was constructed in the school's quadrangle in 1964, a roof was added in the 1970s.

 The school became an 11-18 Comprehensive in 1969; at the same time, headteacher George Gibbs retired and was replaced by Ron Mitson.
 A further extension was built in the early 1970s, and the school's catchment area expanded to include the village of Pattingham.

 Geoff Bate succeeded as headmaster in September 1972, at the same time that the school's capacity was reduced due to the entry age being increased from 11 to 13 as part of the introduction of three-tier education in the area.

 Original plans for a high school in Perton were cancelled, and pupils travelled to Codsall upon completing middle school, leading to a growth in pupil numbers.
 A community sports centre opened during the mid-1970s, refurbished using National Lottery money from 2003.

 Mr Bate retired in 1994, replaced by Mr E. Liddy.
 A further extension was built around this time.
-The school's current head until the end of the 2014-2015 academic year was Mrs Tunnicliffe, appointed in 2005.
-The current head, Mr Harding, was appointed in 2015.
+The school's head until the end of the 2014-2015 academic year was Mrs Tunnicliffe, appointed in 2005.
+Mr Harding was appointed in 2015 and was the headteacher up until the end of the 2020-2021 academic year, and Mr. Maxfield was appointed in September 2022.
 The school is joined up with two local middle schools (Bilbrook and Perton) making it part of a federation of schools.

 In September 2004 it became the first to achieve specialist school status in Maths and Computing and in 2013 was rated good by Ofsted.

 In 2006, the school was found to contain asbestos in some classrooms.
 In 2014, the school’s minibus was involved in a crash that resulted in four children injured and three adults were hurt.

 In 2018, the yearly cost for Perton students travelling by bus trebled to more than £600 resulting in protests.